cbcrg/docker-benchmarks/nmdp-flow/file-formats.md

 16. | wchar		| Number of bytes the process wrote
 17. | syscr		| Number of read-like system call invocations that the process performed
 18. | syscw		| Number of write-like system call invocations that the process performed
-19. | duration	| Elapsed time betwween submission and completion in milliseconds
+19. | duration	| Time elapsed to complete since the submission	in milliseconds
 20. | realtime	| Task execution time i.e. delta between completion and start timestamp in milliseconds (not including container instantiation)
 21. | rss		| Real memory usage (bytes)
 22. | vmem		| Virtual memory usage (bytes)